paolomorettin/paolomorettin.github.io/_pages/pcgml.md

 in unusable content.*

-As a joint research effort with multiple thesis students, we developed Constrained Adversarial Networks, a neuro-symbolic deep generative model that was used, among other things for the generation of playable Super Mario Bros. levels and stable molecules.
-This work ended was accepted at a top-tier machine learning conference ([link](https://proceedings.neurips.cc/paper/2020/file/a87c11b9100c608b7f8e98cfa316ff7b-Paper.pdf 'canpaper')).
+As a joint research effort with multiple thesis students, we developed Constrained Adversarial Networks ([link](https://proceedings.neurips.cc/paper/2020/file/a87c11b9100c608b7f8e98cfa316ff7b-Paper.pdf 'canpaper'))., a neuro-symbolic deep generative model that was used, among other things, for the generation of playable Super Mario Bros. levels and stable molecules.